Recommended vaccination schedule for cats

 This is the first of three primary vaccinations and your cat normally receives it from the breeder.
 The breeder vaccinates your cat against:

-Feline panleukopenia = Typhus (T) = Feline parvovirus (P or FPV)
+Feline panleukopenia = Feline parvovirus (P or FPV)

-Calicivirosis (C or FCV) = one of the valences forming part of Coryza
+Calicivirosis (C or FCV) = part of the cat flu complex

-Feline rhinotracheitis (R) = Feline herpes virus (FVH) = one of the valences forming part of Coryza
+Feline rhinotracheitis (R) = Feline herpes virus (FVH) =part of the cat flu complex

 Leukosis (FelV) mainly for cats that go outside: primary vaccination possible from 8 weeks after negative screening of the cat